matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 **:star: Find the maximum depth of a binary tree**

-- The max depth will be furthest distance of the leaf node from the root.
+- The max depth will be the furthest distance of the leaf node from the root.

 ```java
 public static int maxDepth(Node root) {